 For legal references on items 2-4, consult Numbered Memo 2022-01.

-No Board of Elections office will ever provide any of the following information except directly to an election administration body as part of an election protest or to a criminal court by court order:
+No Board of Elections office will ever provide any of the following information except directly to an appointed Board of Elections or to a court by court order:

 - Any protected elements of voter registration records (see FAQ question “What part of my voter registration is public record?”)